No. 1 Stanford beats USC 80-60 for 6th straight victory

 Stanford: The Cardinal has been on the road since Nov.
 28 because of a no contact sports order by Santa Clara County, but the rigors of the road aren’t reflected in the results.
 The team is spending six days in Los Angeles for two games.
 Four of its first nine games were either postponed or canceled because of COVID-19.

 USC: The Trojans won their season opener by 30 points against Loyola Marymount, but have struggled since.
 Their losses include a one-point defeat at then-No. 7 Arizona.
-Alissa Pili, last year’s Pac-12 freshman of the year, has missed the first five games because of an ankle injury.
+Alissa Pili, last year’s Pac-12 freshman of the year, has been out with an ankle injury.
 Two other players are sidelined with knee injuries.
+“They’re a much better team than their record shows,” VanDerveer said.

 UP NEXT